We're into spring now and means the movie schedules are hotting up.

 - Director: Ron Howard

 - Stars: Alden Ehrenreich, Emilia Clarke, Woody Harrelson

 We're still not totally convinced by the idea of Star Wars prequel movies.
 Yeah, Rogue One was great, but it's still heavily outweighed by Episodes I to III.
 Still, Ron Howard's involvement - having replaced original directors Phil Lord and Christopher Miller - is an intriguing one.
-And the teaser trailer does look rather spiffing.
+And the latest trailer does look rather spiffing.

 Jurassic World: Fallen Kingdom

 - UK release date: 8 June 2018